Graham Chapman: Personal life

 Chapman first met his long-term partner David Sherlock in Ibiza in 1966.
-He later described realising he was homosexual as "an important moment in my life".
+He later described realising he was gay as "an important moment in my life".

 The following year, he told his close friends, including Cleese and Feldman, about his relationship.
 Chapman and Sherlock moved to Belsize Park in 1968, and the pair enjoyed visiting gay clubs in Central London.
 In the early 1970s, after Chapman had found fame with Monty Python, they moved to a house in Highgate, North London.

-In 1972, on a television show hosted by British jazz musician George Melly, Chapman first disclosed his homosexuality publicly, becoming one of the first celebrities to do so.
+In 1972, on a television show hosted by English jazz and blues singer George Melly, Chapman first disclosed his homosexuality publicly, becoming one of the first celebrities to do so.
 He was a vocal spokesman for gay rights, supporting the Gay Liberation Front.
 In 1972, Chapman supported the newspaper Gay News, which listed him as one of the publication's "special friends" in recognition.
 During a college tour, Chapman mentioned that a television audience member had written to the Pythons to complain about them having a gay member, citing a Bible passage that said any man who lies with a man should be taken out and stoned.
 Idle replied jokingly that they had found the perpetrator and killed him.

 In 1971, Chapman and Sherlock adopted John Tomiczek as their son.
 Chapman met Tomiczek when Tomiczek was a 14-year-old run-away from Liverpool.
 After discussions with Tomiczek's father, it was agreed that Chapman would become Tomiczek's legal guardian.
 Both Sherlock and Tomiczek remained a constant presence in Chapman's life.
 During the 1970s, Chapman became increasingly concerned about the Pythons' income and finances.
 He subsequently moved to Los Angeles to avoid British income tax.
 In the mid-1980s, he returned to the UK and moved to Maidstone, Kent, with Sherlock and Tomiczek.
 Tomiczek later became Chapman's business manager; he died of a heart attack in 1992 at age 35.

 Chapman took up pipe smoking aged 15, which became a lifelong habit.
 He began drinking heavily during his time at Cambridge and St. Bartholomew's, favouring gin.
-By the time Monty Python went out on tour in 1973, Chapman's drinking had begun to affect his performance, causing him to miss cues to go on stage.
-He was known to suffer from delirium tremens.
+He was an alcoholic from his time at Cambridge until he quit drinking shortly before working on Life of Brian.
+By the time Monty Python went out on tour in 1973, Chapman's drinking had begun to affect his performance, causing him to miss cues to go on stage, and he was known to suffer from delirium tremens (DTs).
 He stopped drinking during Christmas 1977, concerned about being able to act in Life of Brian successfully, and remained sober for the rest of his life.